Gretel & Hansel

 Whichever version of the story you read as a kid, it usually takes a few years for the inherent brutality of Hansel and Gretel to dawn.
 As far as Grimm fairy tales go, it’s one of the grimmest, and has been brought to startling life by Oz Perkins in Gretel & Hansel, a feminist reinterpretation led by IT’s Sophia Lillis.

-In this adaptation the siblings’ woodcutter father is absent, their mother homicidal in her desperation, and thier fairy tale landscape stricken by a savage famine.
+In this adaptation the siblings’ woodcutter father is absent, their mother homicidal in her desperation, and their fairy tale landscape stricken by a savage famine.
 It is a dark world full of haunted forests and destitute farms.
 Places the siblings must brave after being forced from their home in search of work.

 The focus is on Gretel, as the title’s switcheroo hints, and the specific issues faced by a teen girl in feudal times.
 Further, it uses her experiences as a prism for viewing witchcraft just as Robert Eggar’s The Witch did in 2015.
-Perkins doesn’t quite invoke sympathy for the witch, but he does pose some often-overlooked questions and reinterpretations of classic tropes.
+Perkins doesn’t quite invoke sympathy for the witch, but he does pose some often-overlooked questions about, and reinterpretations of, classic tropes.

 The witch lives in an odd triangular house, its windows coloured with sickly sweet primary colours, the food inside rich and steaming.
 It’s a sensory distraction which lures us, like the children, past an impeccable but flagrantly ominous villain.
 Breathing wretched life into the classic witch is Alice Krige, best known for terrifying a generation of Star Trek fans as the Borg Queen.
 Half mentor, half creepy curmudgeon, Krige is exquisitely menacing.